 - What Can I Do With a Master’s Degree in Social Work?

-How Much Can I Make in a Humanities Career?
+How Much Can You Make in a Humanities Career?

 Jobs in writing and editing may offer a wage between roughly $59,000 and $70,000 per year.
 Technical writers tend to earn a higher wage when compared to other types of writers and authors.
 The exact income for writing and editing careers may vary based on the needs of the company and the type of writing performed for your employer.